ArunSubramanian456/MLOPS_MovieRecommenderSystem/README.md

 1) Data is updated to include movies until 2023; Processing step is automated using a function
 2) Added logic to hide API keys to protect sensitive info
 3) Updated web scraping to get user reviews from Rotten Tomatoes since IMDB blocked web scraping
-4) Got IMDB 50K Moview review data from Kaggle to train the NaiveBayes() model
+4) Got IMDB 50K Moview review data from Kaggle to train the NaiveBayes() model for sentiment analysis

 ## Running Flask Tests